-If you’re an eBay seller who sells any kind of electronic items you need to proceed to caution.
+If you’re an eBay seller who sells any kind of electronic items you need to proceed with caution.
 There’s a high risk of scams and fraud associated with selling iPhones, Smartphones, and other miscellaneous electronic gadgets.

 We all know that eBay has a pretty generous buyer satisfaction and return policy.
 It’s so generous in fact, it typically overrides any pictures or return policy (or disclaimers) a seller may have in their product listing description.